- An integrated masters programme that can provide a professional qualification in 4 years

 Applicants from a UK educational background:

-300 UCAS points from Chemistry A-level grade B or above and two other suitable A-levels.
+128 UCAS points from A-levels, including chemistry at grade B or above.
+No more than 16 points should come from AS-levels with preference for science.
 You will also need GCSEs at grade C or above in English language, mathematics and a science.
 You will be required to attend an interview.

 We will also accept: